-- 1. We provide necessary and sufficient internal systems for enabling Directors and Audit & Supervisory Board Members to fulfill their roles and responsibilities in an effective manner. - 2.
-We provide Directors and Audit & Supervisory Board Members with necessary opportunities to enable them to fulfill their roles, such as by providing the information and knowledge relating to the business activities that would be necessary to supervise corporate management when they take office and continually thereafter. - 3.
-We build systems for sharing a sufficient amount of the Bank's internal information with outside officers. - 4.
-We encourage outside officers to deepen their understanding of the Bank's Management Ethos and corporate culture, while providing information on the Bank's business environment and other issues on a continuous basis. - 5.
-We maintain and improve the environment for outside officers to mutually share information and exchange ideas, such as by holding periodic meetings with executive officers and/or other non-executive officers.

-6. We bear the expenses for outside officers to fulfill their roles.
+- 1. Provide necessary and sufficient internal systems for enabling Directors and Audit & Supervisory Board Members to fulfill their roles and responsibilities in an effective manner. - 2.
+Provide Directors and Audit & Supervisory Board Members with necessary opportunities to enable them to fulfill their roles, such as by providing the information and knowledge relating to the business activities that would be necessary to supervise corporate management when they take office and continually thereafter. - 3.
+Build systems for sharing a sufficient amount of the Bank's internal information with Outside Officers. - 4.
+Encourage outside officers to deepen their understanding of the Bank's Management Ethos and corporate culture, while providing information on the Bank's business environment and other issues on a continuous basis. - 5.
+Maintain and improve the environment for Outside Officers to mutually share information and exchange ideas, such as by holding periodic meetings with Executive Officers and/or other Non-Executive Officers. - 6.
+Bear the expenses for outside officers to fulfill their roles.